dimassudjito/dimassudjito/README.md

     <summary>Bang (January 2021)</summary>

   * A Kinect-like duel game where the players make the gun motion to pull the trigger.
 The player who shoots faster wins.
-  * Build with: JavaScript, ml5, p5, teachable machine
+  * Built with: JavaScript, ml5, p5, teachable machine

   [Learn More](https://github.com/dimassudjito/bang)